Riverdale (American TV series): Pretty Little Liars (2022)

+Jake Chang

 By September 2020, Aguirre-Sacasa was preparing another spin-off series based on an Archie Comics property.
-In August 2021, The CW announced Jake Chang, a noir teen mystery drama series spinoff of Riverdale focusing on the character of Jake Chang, a teen prodigy detective mystery solver who is was seen during the show's sixth season.
+In August 2021, The CW announced Jake Chang, a noir teen mystery drama series spinoff of Riverdale focusing on the character of Jake Chang, a teen prodigy detective mystery solver.
 The network later ordered a pilot in May 2022.
-Aguirre-Sacasa as well various other crew members from the show's production team will write and executive produce for the series.
+Aguirre-Sacasa as well various other crew members from the show's production team were to write and executive produce for the series.
+The CW officially passed on the series in May 2023.